Kohmputer/KAYAK-vs.-Skyscanner-vs.-GF/README.md

 - **Cost per Acquisition (CPA)**: The CPA indicates a cost, but it is not a payment method.
 It gives excellent information about the efficiency of an online ad. *CPA = Total spending / Number of conversions*
 - **Cost-per-Click (CPC)**: The price an advertiser is charged for each click (traffic) the ad receives. *CPC = Total spending / Number of clicks*
 - **effective Cost-per-Click (eCPC)**: This metric is used to show what the CPC would have been if the advertiser purchased clicks instead of impressions or conversions.
-- **(CPM) Cost per Thousand**: Paying on a CPM basis means that advertisers pays KAYAK based on the number of times their advertisements appear on its websites or mobile applications. *CPM = Total spending / Number of impressions*
+- **(CPM) Cost per Thousand/Impression**: Paying on a CPM basis means that advertisers pays KAYAK based on the number of times their advertisements appear on its websites or mobile applications. *CPM = Total spending / Number of impressions*
-- **(CTR) Click through Rate**: When CPM and CPC indicate the cost of advertising, CTR measures its efficiency. *CTR = (Total clicks / Number of impressions) x 100*
+- **(CTR) Click through Rate**: When CPM and CPC indicate the cost of advertising, CTR measures its efficiency.
+Click-through tells you how often users clicked on the ad.  *CTR = (Total clicks / Number of impressions) x 100*

 Questions:
 - Do you use the same metric for each partner?